RAPTOR: Practical Numerical Profiling of Scientific Applications: Discussion and Outlook

 \subsection{Use in Hardware Co-design}

-\todo{tell reviewer that we can do even more: use raptor output as input for perf model} We want to also highlight other adjunct usecases for \tool{}, e.g., as part of the hardware co-design (w.r.t.~\fp{} capabilities).
+We want to also highlight other adjunct usecases for \tool{}, e.g., as part of hardware co-design (w.r.t.~\fp{} capabilities).

-\paragraph{Floating-Point Unit (FPU) Model} Assume, we have a simple model for a hypothetical processor with a fixed portion of chip area dedicated to \fp{} processing.
-Because the workloads, which we investigated earlier, are all double precision \fp{}, and we truncate a portion of them to a lower precision, we can assume that our CPU contains FPUs for double precision and one lower precision.
-For simplicity, we will assume that the areas dedicated to each unit remain the same.
+\paragraph{Floating-Point Unit (FPU) Model} We assume a simple model for a hypothetical processor with a fixed portion of chip area dedicated to \fp{} processing.
+Given that our investigated workloads are all double precision with some portion truncated to a lower precision, we can assume that our CPU contains FPUs for double precision and one lower precision.
+For simplicity, we assume that the areas dedicated to each unit remain the same.

-\todo{remove speedup from apps; have one (or more) speedup figures to demo how we can extract ops and load/store and plug into some nice model; we dont propose but just have some simple model for demonstration}

-We estimate how much processing power in \fp{} operations per second (FLOP/s) a unit area of chip footprint provides for a given precision\footnote{For simplicity, we assume that floating point units with different precision are completely independent.
-In reality, floating point units for different precisions often share some components.}.
-We get an estimate for the performance density of an FPU using data from an open-source RISCV FPU implementation (i.e., FPNew~\cite{mach2020fpnew}), which is summarized in \cref{tbl:fpu_density}.
+We estimate how much processing power in \fp{} operations per second (FLOP/s) a unit area of chip footprint provides for a given precision\footnote{For simplicity, we assume that floating point units with different precisions are completely independent.
+In reality, the units often share some components.}.
+We get an estimate for the performance density of an FPU using data from an open-source RISCV FPU implementation (i.e., FPNew~\cite{Mach2020}), which is summarized in \cref{tbl:fpu_density}.
 We extrapolate these values to get a performance density estimate for FPUs of any given precision.

 Our theoretical CPU has a separate FPU for the two supported precisions (called $M_\mathrm{dbl}$ and $M_\mathrm{low}$), which, respectively, occupy an area of $A_\mathrm{dbl}$ and $A_\mathrm{low}$ and have a performance density of $P_\mathrm{dbl}$ and $P_\mathrm{low}$ operations per second per unit area (obtained above using extrapolation).
 Therefore, the processing capability for a specific precision is bound by a peak of $A_i \times P_i$ operations per unit time.
-To estimate how much area each of the two FPUs will occupy, we assume a typical CPU configuration where we have double and single precision capabilities with a ratio of $1:2$ (e.g. Fugaku's A64FX~\cite{fugaku-specs}).
+To estimate the area that each of the two FPUs will occupy, we assume a typical CPU configuration with double and single precision capabilities in a ratio of $1:2$ (e.g. Fugaku's A64FX~\cite{fugaku-specs}).
 Using the estimated performance densities $P_i$, and the ratio of the compute power, we get the ratio for the areas $A_\mathrm{dbl} : A_\mathrm{low} = 1.39$.

 Next, we consider how to evaluate the time spent for \flops{} of a specific computation which contains a number of \flops{} $N_i$ for each precision $i \in M$.
 We assume that there is no parallelism across the FPUs and only a single type of FPU is in use at any given time, which matches the way we truncate all operations in specific regions in this work.